 You Need an Experienced CRIMINAL LAWYER to DEFEND AND CHALLENGE Against Drug Charges

 The fines and punishments that go along with the use, possession, manufacturing, distribution, trafficking, producing and delivery of controlled substances differs at both state and federal levels.
 On the federal level, drug offenses generally result in heavier sentences.
 That is because oftentimes charges such as drug trafficking involve the moving of drugs across state lines.
 On a state level, drug possession charges are seen more often and generally carry less harsh sentences.
 However, different states have different classifications and penalties for drug-related crimes.

 TYPES OF DRUG CRIMES

 Possession of drugs such as heroin, cocaine, methamphetamine, ecstasy, LSD, ketamine, Xanax, oxycontin and other prescription pills is a crime in Illinois.
-The possession of up to an ounce of cannabis has been legalized, but the sale, delivery or growing of marijuana is still a crime.
-Criminal charges stemming from possession, sales, distribution, or trafficking of drugs like heroin, methamphetamine, cocaine and prescription drugs without a prescription are felonies.
-Felonies carry with more severe penalties than misdemeanor offenses, including prison (over one year), and can include large fines.
+Criminal charges stemming from possession, sales, distribution, or trafficking of these drugs without a prescription are felonies.
+Felonies carry with more severe penalties than misdemeanor offenses, including prison (over one year), and large fines.

-How severity you are sentenced will also depend on what schedule the drug is categorized under according to the United States Drug Enforcement Administration.
-Drugs are categorized under one of five schedules that are determined based on whether they have any medical benefit or potential for abuse or addiction.
-Schedule I drugs are defined as those with no accepted medical benefit and have a high potential for abuse and addiction such as: heroin, marijuana, ecstasy, and peyote.
+The severity of your sentence will depend on what schedule the drug is categorized by the United States Drug Enforcement Administration.
+Drugs are categorized under one of five schedules that are based on whether they have any medical benefit or potential for abuse or addiction.
+Schedule I drugs are defined as those with no accepted medical benefit and have a high potential for abuse and addiction such as: heroin, ecstasy, and peyote.
 Schedule II drugs have a high possibility for abuse and may lead to psychological or physical dependence, such as: methamphetamine, cocaine, methadone, Demerol, OxyContin, Fentanyl, Adderall and other prescription drugs.

 If you are charged with a drug offense, prosecutors will determine the level of severity based on what they allege you are doing with the drugs.
 Acts involving drugs fall into the following categories:

-- Constructive possession: You can be charged with the possession of drugs even if you are not actually carrying the drugs.
+- Constructive possession: A person can be charged with the possession of drugs even if they are not actually carrying the drugs.
 This is the concept of constructive possession.
-If the drugs were found on the suspect’s property and that person has knowledge the drugs are present, they can be charged.
+If the drugs were found on the suspect’s property and they had knowledge the drugs were present, they can be charged.

-- Manufacturing or Cultivating: Depending on the type of drug the individual is alleged to be growing or making, charges of manufacturing or cultivating a controlled substance can be brought.
+- Manufacturing or cultivating: Depending on the type of drug the individual is alleged to be growing or making, charges of manufacturing or cultivating a controlled substance can be brought.
 If the production of the drug is a chemical, like heroin, ecstasy or cocaine, the person will be charged with manufacturing.
-Cultivating, on the other hand, means the illegal growing, possessing or producing of controlled substances such as growing cannabis.
+Cultivating, on the other hand, means the illegal growing, possessing, or producing of controlled substances such as cannabis.

-- Trafficking: I have represented many individuals who have been charged with drug trafficking.
-Drug trafficking is the illegal transportation, distribution and sale of a illegal drugs.
-Drug trafficking, on the state and federal level, carries with it, some of the harshest penalties related to drug crimes.
-Prosecutors will look at the type of drugs involved, how the drugs are transported, the level of sophistication involved in the transportation and trafficking of the drugs, the number of people involved in the operation, the distance and scope of the distribution ring, who the intended drugs were meant to be sold to, how much money was involved in the transactions and the quantity of how much the person was intending to sell.
+- Trafficking: Drug trafficking is the illegal transportation, distribution, and sale of illegal drugs.
+On the state and federal level, drug trafficking carries some of the harshest penalties related to drug crimes.
+Prosecutors will look at the type of drugs involved, how the drugs were transported, the level of sophistication of the operation, the number of people involved in the operation, the distance and scope of the distribution ring, who the drugs were intended to be sold to, how much money was involved in the transactions, and the quantity of how much the person was intending to sell.

 DRUG CRIME PENALTIES